2002 Stromboli tsunami: Damages

-On the island of Stromboli, the 2002 eruption has originated two tsunamis which first caused the sea to recede and then provoked two anomalous waves of 20 meters that caused major damages in the Strombolian inhabited area called Ginostra, hitting the whole village.
+On the island of Stromboli, the 2002 eruption caused two tsunamis which first caused the sea to recede and then provoked two anomalous waves of 20 meters that caused major damages in the Strombolian inhabited area called Ginostra, hitting the whole village.
 The event also forced the Civil Protection to close the island to the tourists, until an efficient alarm system against similar phenomena had been tested.
 No evacuation orders have ever been issued, although most residents preferred to spend the last night of 2002 in a safer environment on the island of Lipari.

-The tsunami swept away boats, damaged houses situated along the coast and injured six people, who were evacuated by helicopter and brought to two hospitals in Sicily.
+The tsunami swept away boats, damaged houses situated along the coast, and injured six people, who were evacuated by helicopter and brought to two hospitals in Sicily.
 A tanker was seriously hit by the wave, causing oil spills.
 Other minor effects of the giant wave were recorded in the confining Aeolian islands, especially in Panarea.
-The total damage to the infrastructures of Stromboli, Panarea and Ginostra is worth €600,000.
+The total damage to the infrastructures of Stromboli, Panarea, and Ginostra was worth €600,000.

 Casualties and first aid

-On December 30, 2002, a large amount of rock fell into the sea causing an anomalous wave; because of it three people were injured and two people were transferred to hospitals in Messina.
-All of them had 30 days of prognosis: the first one resulted to have a fractured leg, the second one a fractured foot, whereas the third injured person was a German citizen who had a slight head cut.
+On 30 December 2002, a large amount of rock fell into the sea, causing an anomalous wave; because of it three people were injured and two people were transferred to hospitals in Messina.
+The first one resulted to have a fractured leg, the second one a fractured foot, whereas the third injured person was a German citizen who had a slight head cut.
 Part of the island of Stromboli was evacuated: 100 people were transferred by the Civil protection helicopters to Messina and 40 to Lipari.
-Two helicopters from the Air Force have taken part in rescue operations after the event.
+Two helicopters from the Air Force took part in rescue operations after the event.
 Since the tsunami occurred in late December, the island was not filled with tourists and the reports on the casualties state that there were no deaths.

 National emergency plan history

 The national emergency planning activities for the Island of Stromboli started in 2003, which saw the participation and involvement of Sicily, the Prefecture – UTG of Messina and the Municipality of Lipari and which ended with the approval, in August 2015, of the "National emergency plan for volcanic events of national importance".
 The first national planning document was drawn up during the emergency events that affected the island from the end of 2002 to 2003.
-An effusive phase of the volcano began on December 28, 2002 and followed two days later, on December 30, from a landslide along the Sciara del Fuoco and from an ascertained tsunami, determining the predisposition of a first planning of civil protection for the management of the emergency deriving from the tsunami risk for Stromboli and the other islands of the Aeolian archipelago.